 qgem -n.
 Answer the few questions asked by the wizard and you're done.
 A directory named after your gem will be created with the correct structure.

-posted about 2 months ago · 1 minute read
+posted 3 months ago · 1 minute read

 Working on many different projects, I always use the same Git workflow.
 In order to automate some of it, I created a collection of Bash scripts.
 My collection has grown so I took the time to rewrite them in Ruby and package them as a gem for everybody to use: qwikGit.

 Let me give you a quick example.
 If you are currently working in a